 The Neopolitan pizza at A16 is some of the best in the city - the crust is the soft but crispy, oven-blackened stuff of dreams.
 But they also make quality pastas, and the starters and small plates are equally solid.

 photo credit: Joseph Weaver

 If your parents are into raw fish, Akiko’s Restaurant is the place to go.
 The omakase is unreal, and not as wildly expensive as some other omakase options in SF.
 It’s near Union Square, so if they happen to be staying there, even better.
 The monkfish liver will change your world.
 Just make sure you go to Akiko’s Restaurant, not the similarly named Akiko’s Sushi Bar nearby.

 Maybe your parents requested steak.
 Or seafood.
 Or a 6pm dinner.
 Maybe they want some steak and crab at 6:30.
 That’s where Boboquivari’s (a.k.a.
 Bobo’s) comes in.
 It’s very old school and it’s very, very good.
 Extra points for the comfortable leather booths and chairs.

 The California-meets-Mediterranean food at Foreign Cinema is stellar, the space is beautiful, and if you can get outdoor seats, the old movies playing on the wall are a memorable touch.
-Sometimes overlooked since it’s been around for a while, Foreign Cinema is always a good choice, and it’s remarkably easy to get a reservation.
 Also a good brunch option if you’re looking for daytime parental meals.

 Strong pasta and small plates in a cute space in Russian Hill.
 If you have siblings or aunts and uncles in tow, or just a very hungry gene pool, the family-style menu is a good way to get a little bit of everything.
 And maybe even have some leftovers to take home.